hikeventures/hikeventures.github.io/_posts/trips/2017-01-16-winter-camping-alta.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/31954108190/in/dateposted-public/" title="snow storm in Alta Northern Norway"><img src="https://c1.staticflickr.com/1/746/31954108190_315d2586a4_k.jpg" width="2048" height="1152" alt="snow storm in Alta Northern Norway"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 Then we also reached a lake where we got into a snow storm.
 Fortunately, the wind became less once we entered the forest again.
-During our trip we also tested the fly360 camera (see below) witch you can watch <a href="https://www.youtube.com/watch?v=vzBqRb4Xhzw&t=2031s">here</a>.
+During our trip we also tested the fly360 camera (see below) which you can watch <a href="https://www.youtube.com/watch?v=vzBqRb4Xhzw&t=2031s">here</a>.
 You can use a VR headset or Google cardboard to watch the video as well.
 We did not edit or trim the video so feel free to fast forward it if it feels too long :)

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/31539128793/in/dateposted-public/" title="fly360 4K camera expedition norway"><img src="https://c1.staticflickr.com/1/634/31539128793_aa4e86301a_k.jpg" width="2048" height="1152" alt="fly360 4K camera expedition norway"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>